Welcome to Strampen!

-Restaurant Strampen is located by the beautiful inner harbor in Vaasa, and is one of Finlands oldest restaurants with its 150 year old history.
+Restaurant Strampen is located by the beautiful inner harbor in Vaasa, and is one of Finland's oldest restaurants with its over 150 year old history.
 The restaurant seats 220 people inside, and during summer we have an additional 400 seats on the terrace.
 We are open from the middle of April and stay open until Christmas.
 We serve lunch, a la carte, and during the holidays we serve a Christmas buffet.
-We also arrange private events, company dinners and weddings.
+We also arrange private events and company dinners.
 For us it is important for the customer to get a positive experience with excellent food and first class customer service.

 The history of Restaurant Strampen began in 1868 when confectioner Sebastian Coray was granted permission to build a pavilion in the park surrounding the Court of Appeal.
 Read more